Geoff Baylis lecture: Name changes among New Zealand ferns: the good, the bad, and the ugly?

 Biography: Leon Perrie is a Curator of Botany at Museum of New Zealand Te Papa Tongarewa.
 His research is focused on the taxonomy and evolutionary history of New Zealand’s ferns and lycophytes, and he has co-authored over 100 peer-reviewed publications.
 A current priority is supporting the completion of the fern and lycophyte chapters for the electronic Flora of New Zealand.
 He also works with Pacific ferns, especially those of New Caledonia, and he occasionally dabbles with flowering plants (e.g., Pseudopanax, Schoenus, Sophora).
 He was the lead science curator for Te Papa’s recent revamp of its principal natural history exhibition: Te Taiao Nature.

-Location: Castle 1, University of Otago (drinks and nibbles starting from 5:15 in the concourse).
+Location: Castle 1, University of Otago (no drinks or nibbles due to covid)